datakind/data-recipes-ai/README.md

 2. To test the SQL query action, run `curl -X POST -H "Content-Type: application/json"  -d '{"query": "select 1"}' "http://actions:8080/api/actions/postgresql-universal-actions/execute-query/run"`
 3. To get get-memory action, run ... `curl -X POST -H "Content-Type: application/json"  -d '{"chat_history": "[]", "user_input":"population of Mali", "generate_intent":"true"}'  "http://actions:8080/api/actions/get-data-recipe-memory/get-memory-recipe/run"`

-## LibreChat Plugins

-With a defined set of functionalities, [plugins](https://docs.librechat.ai/features/plugins/introduction.html) act as tools for the LLM application to use and extend their capabilities.

-To create an additional plugin, perform the following steps:

-1. Create a new robocorp action in a new folder under [actions_plugins](./actions/actions_plugins/).
-You can reference the [recipe-server](./actions/actions_plugins/recipe-server/) action to see the relevant files, etc.
-2. Create OpenAPI specification to describe your endpoint.
-The openapi.json file of the robocorps actions (available on localhost:3001 when the containers are up and running) should contain all necessary information of the endpoint and can be easily converted into a openapi.yaml file.
-For local development, the open api spec file has to be added to the [openapi directory](./ui/recipes-chat/tools/.well-known/openapi/) and can then be referenced as the url in the manifest.
-You can use the [haa_datarecipes.yaml](./ui/recipes-chat/tools/.well-known/openapi/haa_datarecipes.yaml) as a template.
-Please note that robocorp expects inputs to the actions in the body of the API call.
-For the docker setup, the url can be set to http://actions:8080 as all containers are running in the same network, but this has to be adjusted for the production environment.
-3. Create plugin manigest to describe the plugin for the LLM to determine when and how to use it.
-You can use [haa_datarecipes.json](./ui/recipes-chat/tools/haa_datarecipes.json) as a template

-As the robocorp actions might differ slightly, this can lead to differing requirements in the openapi spec, and manifest files.
-The [LibraChat documentation](https://docs.librechat.ai/features/plugins/chatgpt_plugins_openapi.html) provides tips and examples to form the files correctly.

 ## Managing recipes